w1lliam1fy/dea/docs/docs/commands.md

 Rob|Slam anyone's bank account.|`$Rob <Resources>`

 ### Trivia

-Example of the addition of a question: `$AddQuestion "How tall is Mount Everest?"
-"Tall enough"`.

 Command | Description | Usage
 ----------------|--------------|-------
 ChangeAutoTriviaSettings|Enables/disables the auto trivia feature: Sends a trivia question in the default text channel every 2 minites.|`$ChangeAutoTriviaSettings`